 Each business will need to translate this into the specific actions it needs to take, depending on the nature of their business, including the size and type of business, how it is organised, operated, managed and regulated.
-They will also need to monitor these measures to make sure they continue to protect visitors and workers.
+They will also need to monitor these measures to make sure they are working to protect workers.